system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 4. Remove the existing M.2 drive by pulling it out of the slot.
 5. Insert the new M.2 drive into the slot and hold it in place.
 6. Flip the retaining clip back into place and push the circular side until it snaps closed.
-7. Replace the M.2 heatsink, CPU shroud, GPU, GPU brace, and top case.
+7. Replace the M.2 heatsink, CPU duct, GPU, GPU brace, and top case.
     - If you are populating an SSD slot for the first time, remove any protective plastic that may be covering the thermal tape.
     - When installing the Slot 1 heatsink, fit the tab on the opposite end from the screw into the motherboard standoff before lining up the screw.